RoshPlahaPbx/ActiveMQListener/README.md

 <h3> Listens to ActiveMQ messages over SSL ONLY!
 This does not support other connection types </h3>

-<p> The only hard-coded variable in this repo is the queue name to that shoudl be listened to.
+<p> The only hard-coded variable in this repo is the queue name to that should be listened to.
-Inside the configuration file, please provide following: </p>
+Place a config.properties inside the resources folder Inside that configuration file, please provide following: </p>

 <ul>
   <li>username (This is the username for activeMQ instance)</li>